 Subscription information is available online or by calling 800-274-2237.

-To receive your journal at a new address, you must notify us of your change in address at least six weeks in advance to ensure uninterrupted delivery of AFP.
-E-mail your address change to the AAFP Member Resource Center, call 800-274-2237 or 913-906-6000, or send a fax to 913-906-6086
+To receive your journal at a new address, you must notify us of your change of address at least six weeks in advance to ensure uninterrupted delivery of AFP.
+Email your address change to the AAFP Member Resource Center, call 800-274-2237 or 913-906-6000, or send a fax to 913-906-6086

 Yes.
 Prices vary depending on the number of back issues you'd like to order.
 Get more information about purchasing back issues.

 Yes, but online access to new issues is restricted to AAFP members and paid subscribers.
-The content of each issue is made freely available about one year after publication.
+The content of each issue is made freely available two years after publication.
 For access to restricted content, please consider subscribing to the journal, joining the AAFP, or purchasing access to a single issue online.

 The AFP Journal app is an electronic replica of the print edition.
 AAFP members and AFP paid subscribers can access the digital edition for free.
 To receive alerts when a new issue is available, sign up online.
 You’ll be able to open and read AFP while you’re online, or you can download it to your desktop and read offline.
 Articles include hyperlinks to related content in the digital edition and on the Web.
 Video and audio illustrations may be included when appropriate.